headius/options/README.md

 supported values, and all options allow specifying a default value.
-In addition, options are created with an Enum-based category (provided by the user) and a documentation string, which allows grouping properties and printing out a full set of options as a value, modifiable .properties file.
+In addition, options are created with an Enum-based category (provided by the user) and a documentation string, which allows grouping properties and printing out a full set of options as a valid, modifiable .properties file.

 Usage
 -----